Embracing Inclusivity in Hosting: Welcoming Guests from All Backgrounds

 • Emergency cord in the bathroom

-• A bathroom with a 1.5-meter turning circle
+• Bathroom with a 1.5-meter turning circle

 • Roll-in shower, shower with grab rails, and shower chair

-3. Accommodate Guests with Service Animals
+Accommodate Guests with Service Animals

 We ask all hosts to accommodate guests who require a service animal, in line with EU service animal laws.
 Service animals are not considered pets, so they must be allowed at the property whether your listing is pet-friendly or not.
-Denying service animals could be considered discriminatory.
-For more details, please see our article on service animals.
+Denying access to service animals could be considered discriminatory and goes against our commitment to inclusivity.

-4. Respect Guests' Privacy
+Respect Guests' Privacy

 By creating an inclusive, respectful, and welcoming atmosphere, you help ensure your guests have an unforgettable stay – and contribute to a more open, accepting global community of travelers.